Katherine Wakeham is a senior associate in the Litigation team in London.

 • Acted in LCIA arbitration proceedings against a venture capital investor arising from a fund-raising round.

-• Advising on both the buy and sell-side of warranty and indemnity claims arising following corporate acquisitions.
+• Advising on both the buy and sell-side of numerous warranty and indemnity claims arising following corporate acquisitions, including insurance-backed warranty and indemnity claims.

 Commercial Disputes